Special Educational Needs and Disabilities (SEND)Back

 The SEND Code of Practice is fully implemented and our SEND Policy has been revised to reflect the best principles of inclusive practice encompassing the five strands of Every Child Matters.
 Listening to our students is an essential and valuable part of how we achieve this.

-We consider the families of our students to be a fundamental part of their education and development and the SENCO holds two SEN Open Days each year specifically for parents of students with SEND.
-We also work closely with a number of agencies who can provide support to our families as well as our students.
+We consider the families of our students to be a fundamental part of their education and development.
+Consequently, the department holds termly SEND Review Days for students and their parents.
+We also work closely with a number of agencies who can provide support to our families as well as our students such as the Autism Advisory Team and the Downs Syndrome Association.